 In the summer months, this is a super easy thing for me to do.
 I get up around 5 am and stay up until 10 pm.

-The winter months are the complete opposite for me, and I have a hard time getting up in the morning early.
+The winter months are the complete opposite for me, and I have difficulty getting up early in the morning early.

 I have a lot to get done this winter, so I’m just going to have to set my alarm until my body adjusts to an earlier time.